liamzdenek/ferment-ai/memory-bank/progress.md

 ## Known Issues

-1. **Module Resolution**: There are some issues with TypeScript module resolution that need to be addressed.

-2. **TypeScript Errors**: There are TypeScript errors related to missing type declarations for Express, CORS, and body-parser.
+1. **TypeScript Errors**: There are TypeScript errors related to missing type declarations for Express, CORS, and body-parser, as well as issues with the Node type from the constructs package.

+2. **Tool Implementation**: The tool implementations need to be enhanced with better error handling and validation.

+3. **Module Resolution**: There are some issues with TypeScript module resolution that need to be addressed.

-3. **HttpApplication Implementation**: We need to implement the HttpApplication class in the core-constructs-runtime package.
+6. **HttpApplication Implementation**: We need to implement the HttpApplication class in the core-constructs-runtime package.

-4. **Processor/Runtime Module Interface**: We need to create a processor/runtime module interface to validate that all necessary modules are available to execute the constructs.
+7. **Processor/Runtime Module Interface**: We need to create a processor/runtime module interface to validate that all necessary modules are available to execute the constructs.

+8. **Implementation Plans**: We have created detailed implementation plans for the module system and core constructs in `memory-bank/implementation-plan.md` and `memory-bank/core-constructs-implementation.md`.

 ## Next Milestones